oroinc/documentation/user_guide/workflow_management.rst

 Workflow example step by step
 -----------------------------

 Now lets create simple flow to show how workflow functionality works in action.
-Here is schema of this flow.
+Here is schema of this flow:

 .. image:: ./img/workflow_management/workflow_example_schema.png